jgodiel96/jgodiel96/README.md

 **Mechatronics Engineer | Robotics & Biomedical Engineering Researcher**

 I am a Mechatronics Engineer from the Peruvian University of Applied Sciences (UPC) with a robust background in robotics, AI, and biomedical engineering.
-I develop research-driven, practical solutions to tackle real-world challenges in healthcare and automation—always questioning the status quo to drive innovation.
+I develop research driven, practical solutions to deal real world challenges in healthcare and automation always questioning the status quo to drive innovation.

 ---